sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 ### Namespacing

 [Namespacing](https://javascriptweblog.wordpress.com/2010/12/07/namespacing-in-javascript/) is a way to encapsulate functionality under one namespace to avoid naming collision when declaring variable.
-Because you should keep the global variable free of unnecessary declaration.
+Indeed, you should keep the global variable free of unnecessary declaration.

 There are multiple ways of doing it, but the preferred one would be following the _module pattern_ using an IIFE: